thehyve/transmart-core/README.md

 The ETL functionality is not meant for any non-development purposes.

-### Changging ownership or permission information
+### Changing ownership or permission information

-The default permissions are set in `ddl/postgres/META/default_permissions.php`.
+The default schema permissions are set in `ddl/postgres/META/default_permissions.php`.
 Tables where `biomart_user` should be able to write are defined in `ddl/postgres/META/biomart_user_write.tsv`.
 Extra miscellaneous permissions are defined in `ddl/postgres/META/misc_permissions.tsv`.